 Votes from service members and their families who are away from their home state matter in every election.
 The outcome of a close race often can’t be announced until after absentee ballots are counted.

-How to handle any voting issues
+How to handle voting issues

-Where can I ask for help?
+Where can I go for help?

 You can get assistance online or face-to-face: